UK Average Salary Guide 2026: By Industry, Experience, and Location

 UK Salary FAQ

 Earning above the UK median of £37,430 places you above the middle of earners.
 Earning above £50,000 puts you in the top 20%.
-What counts as “good” varies by location — £40,000 goes much further in Hull than in London.
 Use our salary calculator to understand what any salary means in take-home pay terms.

 At what salary do you start paying higher rate tax?